Canerhan/data-engineering-zoomcamp/week_7_myproject/README.md

 Now we can use the data from Big Query in Metabase.
 We can use Metabase`s SQL Query and execute our own SQL Queries.
-Than we sabe the result as a visual and add it to a dashboard.
+Than we have the result as a visual and add it to a dashboard.

 We want to know the Top 10 Number of Applications per Customer.